Jordach/big_freaking_dig/README.md

 How to Install:
 ================

-1) Download Minetest 0.4.9-dev from the Minetest forums, https://forum.minetest.net
+1) Download Minetest minetest-0.4.12-7b171ea from the Minetest forums, https://forum.minetest.net

 2) Unzip the folder, eg, your Desktop or Documents.

-3) Go to minetest-0.4.9-dev-<commit>
+3) Go to minetest-0.4.12-7b171ea

 4) Go into games folder.

-4a) With Windows, double click the zipfile named big_freaking_dig, then move the folder big_funking_dig into the games folder stated earlier.
+4a) With Windows, double click the zipfile named big_freaking_dig, then move the folder big_freaking_dig into the games folder stated earlier.

 5) Start Minetest (may require MSVC 2010, you might want to google msvc 2010 redist or MinGW dlls)

-6) Under singleplayer, press new, then type a world name, make sure the world generator is on v7.
+6) Under singleplayer, press new, then type a world name, make sure the world generator is on v7 or v5.

 7) Press enter or create.